schbz/ClautoHotkey/README.md

 - Use object oriented coding style with maps and classes
 - Implement proper error handling and resource management when needed
 - Avoid creating comments unless asked for them
+- Use the library adash that's inside of adash.txt to make code more efficient
+- Read the adash_example.txt and adash_overview.txt files to implement the library

 2. Code Review & Optimization
 - Analyze code for potential improvements